Jabster28/flatman-haveno-test/instructions.md

 - set TOKEN_FILE to location of file containing your **token, not secret**
   - which should be PROJ_DIR/token.txt
 - use `./publish.sh <DIR>` to publish that repo
+  - set FLATMAN_URL if you're not using the localhost one
   - keep an eye on the logs to make sure everything goes smoothly
   - if there aren't any errors, press y to "publish" the build
 - youre done!